philipturner/transimpedance-amplifier/README.md

 My understanding of the waveform is good enough that I can prepare tests.
 I will return to this tomorrow.
 It requires coding a sampling loop on the Teensy, with high fidelity (digitality) of the exact sampling period.

 I don't want to risk damaging the ADC, so I will never connect any waveform outputs directly to it.
 Instead, they must pass through the 100 MΩ transimpedance amplifier.
 I want to measure the TIA output with the low-pass filter.
 I must be careful, because too low of a voltage will fall below the diode drop.
 Too high of a voltage (reaching 15 V supply rails for the square wave) is also bad practice.

+## November 5, 2025

+Yesterday, I was drafting Teensy code for the high-fidelity (high-digitality) discrete-time sampling loop.
+As well as preparing functions for checking whether the ADC even responds.

+Today, I migrated that into a folder with multiple C++ files.
+There is now so much code, that single-file C++ scripts are no longer workable.
+Here's a hyperlink to the Arduino project: [Models/Code/Oscilloscope2](./Models/Code/Oscilloscope2)

+TODO (YouTube)